COVID – Research Restart

 Lawrence S. Bloomberg Faculty of Nursing (LSBFON) Guidelines for Research Restart and Recovery

-Update: Implication of the Ontario Provincial Emergency (April 8, 2021) and Stay-at-Home Order on Research Activities
+Update: Implication of the Ontario Provincial Roadmap to Reopen Plan on Research Activities (July 19, 2021)

 The University of Toronto is beginning the process of research restart and recovery.
 All researchers should become familiar with: